amd2107/simple_notification_app/README.md

 1. Create a virtualenv  using python 3.9 and install the dependencies that are under the requirements folder in the local.txt file.
     - pip install -r requirements/local.txt
-2. Set the following environment variables
+2. Set the following environment variables with your own custom values
     - export FLASK_APP=/Users/amontero/Projects/notifications_app/main.py
     - export FLASK_ENV=development
 3. Execute the seeds module to populate the database with the initial data